Farrelly brothers

 Peter Farrelly and Bobby Farrelly, collectively referred to as the Farrelly brothers, are American screenwriters and directors.
-They have made eleven films together, including Dumb and Dumber, Outside Providence, and There's Something About Mary.
+They have made eleven films together, largely comedies, including Dumb and Dumber, Shallow Hal and There's Something About Mary.

+Peter Farrelly directed the 2018 film Green Book which won the Oscar for Best Picture in 2019.

 Early life

 The brothers were raised in Cumberland, Rhode Island, and are of Irish descent.
 Following college, they pursued careers as television writers, notably for Seinfeld.

 Themes

 Each of the brothers' first four films (Dumb and Dumber, Kingpin, There's Something About Mary, and Me, Myself & Irene) has a plot centering on a road trip.
 These trips all originate in Rhode Island, except for Kingpin, which begins in Pennsylvania.
-Their films make frequent use of slapstick and toilet humor, and are often populated with blunt, profane working-class characters in small roles.
+Their films make frequent use of slapstick and toilet humor and are often populated with blunt, profane working-class characters in small roles.
 Many of their films contain flashback scenes that show how a character was affected by a traumatic event.
 The brothers are also noted for their soundtracks, which typically feature distinctive selections of classic and contemporary power pop and folk rock songs.